xeptagondev/performance-app-methodology/methodology/accountability/evaluation-management.md

 * 1 - (Number of Evaluations Overdue by More Than 6 Weeks / Total Completed Evaluations in the Programme Period) = **Percentage of Evaluations with a Management Response**

 {% hint style="info" %}
 **Clarification note:** This part of the scoring methodology is intended to highlight evaluations with overdue management response so that corrective action can be taken.
-Once a management response is submitted, even if overdue, it is no longer counted as overdue.&#x20;
+Once a management response is submitted, even if overdue, it is no longer counted as overdue.
 {% endhint %}

 Example from ERC Dashboard: